PASTAplus/PEP/peps/pep-25.md

 - What is the acceptable staleness for the materialized view refresh interval?
 - Should geolocation happen at ingest time or at query time?
-- How to anonymize the more sensitive fields
 - Should PDF report generation be server-side or client-side (browser print)?